Who Can Register to Vote in Maryland?

 - Not have been convicted of a felony, or, if so, have completed serving a court-ordered sentence of imprisonment.

-Guidance for students enrolled in a Maryland institution of higher education from the Maryland State Board of Elections website.
+Guidance for students enrolled in a Maryland institution of higher education is from the Maryland State Board of Elections website.

 How Do I Register?